-Some feminist vegans believe that there is no reason why animals should be treated as they are and should be given the same rights as humans.
+Most feminist vegans believe that there is no reason why animals should be treated as they are and should be given the same rights as humans.

-Many Dharmic faiths believe in non-violence, to anyone, including animals and many follow veganism as they refuse to use or consume products derived from dead animals.
+Many Dharmic faiths believe in non-violence to anyone — including animals — and many follow veganism as they refuse to use or consume products derived from dead animals.
 In contrast, some Abrahamic faiths follow the ideal of the Garden of Eden, which includes references to following a herbivore diet.

 Based on the idea that all animals should be treated equally, ethical vegans believe that all animals have fundamental rights, just like humans.
 They are also avid campaigners for their conditions to be improved and disapprove of animals being kept as pets as ethical vegans consider animals should not be held as ‘property’.